RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

 On the A40 both force computation and neighbor list construction gain performance until about 32 threads per block.
 In contrast to that on the A100 the force computation reaches its peak performance around 256 threads per block while the performance of neighbor list construction keeps increasing until 1024 threads per block which is the upper limit in this test.

-The reason that the A100 can benefit from more threads per block in this case is probably due to the larger L1 caches (A40: 128 KiB/SM vs A100: 192 KiB/SM) and the much larger L2 cache (A40: 6 MiB vs A100: 40 MiB) enabling better latency hiding.
+The reason that the A100 can benefit better than the A40 from more threads per block in this case is probably due to its larger L1 caches (A40: 128 KiB/SM vs A100: 192 KiB/SM) and its much larger L2 cache (A40: 6 MiB vs A100: 40 MiB) enabling better latency hiding.

-***For chache sizes see:***
+***For more information about the gpu architectures see:***
  * A40:  https://www.nvidia.com/content/PDF/nvidia-ampere-ga-102-gpu-architecture-whitepaper-v2.pdf
  * A100: https://images.nvidia.com/aem-dam/en-zz/Solutions/data-center/nvidia-ampere-architecture-whitepaper.pdf